The Magical History Tour

 That red-dotted map sat on my desk for weeks before I called my buddies, John and Alex.
-I wanted to think about it, and be with the right people when I took the walk.
+I wanted to think about it all, and be with the right people when I took that walk.
+My Magical History Tour.

 About these guys: John's a superb New York City contractor who deals daily with the mechanical museum that is our town.
 Alex is a computer consultant, who also happens to love history.
 He's a genius when it comes to anything that has wiring.
 He works with John from time to time on special projects.
-I asked them both if they wanted to take a walk.
+I asked them both if they wanted to take the walk with me.
 They did, so we agreed to meet for lunch at a seafood place down there in the neighborhood.

 I arrived at noon, John a few minutes later.
-Alex got there about an hour and a half after that because he lives in his own time zone.
+Alex got there about an hour and a half later because he lives in what we call Alex Standard Time.
 John and I sat at the raw bar and settled into an iced dish of oysters and clams and a fine bottle of white wine.
 We chatted with the happy barmaid, and listened to the sounds of the city filter in through the glass.
 We had another glass of wine.

 Alex showed up as we were finishing our lunch.
 He ordered his lunch, and John and I figured it would be impolite to have Alex dine alone, so we had some more wine.
 Just to be polite.

 It was a steamy, sticky day, but oh so comfortable there at the raw bar.
 We sipped and talked about how we were going to go about the dozen buildings on my list.
 Which one should be first?
 Which one next?
-People staggered into the cool restaurant, pummeled by the wet heat.
-We looked at each other, and at the wine glasses, and at each other again, and at the sweaty people.
-We shrugged and got up.
+People staggered into the cool restaurant, pummeled by the wet heat outside.
+We looked at each other, and at the wine glasses.
+And at each other again And at the sweaty people.
+Then we shrugged and got up.

 The heat came off the pavement like an uppercut and we looked at each other again and back at the bar.
 "Let's do just one building," I said.